Estrogen Therapy (ET)

 How Well It Works

-Systemic estrogen replacement therapy (ERT) affects your entire body and reverses the effect of low estrogen.
-Systemic ERT may:
+Systemic estrogen therapy (ET) affects your entire body and reverses the effect of low estrogen.
+Systemic ET may:

 Side effects that can occur with all forms of estrogen but are more common with oral estrogen (and less common with a patch, cream, gel, or vaginal ring) include: